 Jessica is passionate about research, education and outreach.
 During her undergraduate studies at Queen’s University, geography became an avenue for Jessica to critically consider and understand the social and environmental contexts of health issues.
 She is interested in the complexities of person-place relationships, particularly how the built environment influences health and wellbeing.
 Jessica received her Bachelor of Arts Honors in Geography (2010) and Bachelor of Education (2011).

 Jessica pursued graduate studies in order to investigate, address and educate others about geographies of health.
 She received a Graduate School Fellowship to begin studies in the Department of Geography, Environment and Society at the University of Minnesota.
 Jessica received her M.A.
 (2013) and was awarded the Peter Gould Master’s Paper Award in recognition of her work in health geography and aging.

 Jessica advanced to the Ph.D. to further pursue research in geographical and environmental gerontology.
 Jessica received the President’s Student Leadership and Service Award for collaborations with the City of Minneapolis Department of Health and Neighborhood Health Source organization.
 She incorporated a doctoral minor in gerontology to further investigate the complex interplay of personal and local contextual factors affecting the welfare of older adults.
 In recognition of her work, she received an Interdisciplinary Doctoral Fellowship, Department of Geography TA of the Year, National Science Foundation grant, and Graduate School Fellowship.
-Her publications include articles in Health & Place, The Professional Geographer, and Social Science & Medicine.
+Her publications include articles in Health & Place, The Professional Geographer, Social Science & Medicine, The Gerontologist, and Ageing & Society.
 Jessica received her Ph.D. in June 2018.

 2016: Visiting Scholar